danja/chatterbox/notes.md

 **2020-03-31** *version chatterbox_1.0.15*

+Added a load of links.

 I reckon what I'll do today is put *something* in place for the remaining switches, so I can move back to the web interface.
-Added a load of links.

 * nasal push switch : I reckon I'll try simply popping different filter parameters in place for F1 & F2 - the joystick.
 The docs seem to suggest notch filters with similar slopes as the normal formant bandpasses

+* stress push switch - implemented as simply volume boost, need to look at spectral tilt -

+* constant tone/sib - done

+* croaky - logistic map, isn't any use yet

-*
+* shout - need research

+* singing - need research, but one thing is how pro singers develop a 3kHz peak...
+Maybe increase attack/decay time?

+**MUST REMEMBER** there are 2 signal outputs.
+It would be feasible to hook up controls to a totally different set of filters etc, have the output piped this way, mix done analog externally

+Had a glitch in uploading.
+Put a 10u cap between EN and ground, it worked once, but then didn't run.
+Now seems ok after removing cap...

+Left it in a slightly odd state, toggle 3 now asigns a LP and a HP to the joystick through a parallel chain.

+Is difficult to experiment with at the moment because of the time taken to upload changes.
+I must have a think about using web interface to upload patches.

+First, get web interface working for current configuration...

 **2020-03-30** *version chatterbox_1.0.15*